 - Establish coherence between the Strategic Research and Innovation Agenda of the Key Digital Technologies Joint Undertaking and Union policies so that electronics components and systems technologies contribute efficiently.

 - Three associations (EPoSS, AENEAS and Inside Industry Association) representing the actors from the areas of micro- and nano-electronics, smart integrated systems and embedded/cyber-physical systems.
-You can learn more about the role of the Associations in ECSEL JU on this page;
+You can learn more about the role of the Associations in KDT JU on this page;

 - the European Union (through the Commission);